Eddie Kendricks

 Kendricks chose this moment to announce that he was leaving the Temptations.
 He was wary of the production extravaganzas that Norman Whitfield was creating for the group.
 Kendricks” initial solo albums failed to establish a distinctive style, and it was 1973 before he enjoyed his "Keep On Truckin."
 The accompanying album, "Eddie Kendricks," was in a more traditional style, but in "Boogie Down!"
 Kendrick displayed emotion over a succession of dance-oriented backing tracks.
 Rather than repeat a winning formula, Kendricks bravely revised his sound on "For You" in 1974.

-The first side of the album was a masterful arrangement of vocal harmonies, with Kendricks submerged by the backing.
+The album's first side was a masterful arrangement of vocal harmonies, with Kendricks submerged by the backing.
 "Shoeshine Boy” was extracted as a single and followed “Keep On Truckin” and “Boogie Down” to the summit of the soul charts.
 “The Hit Man” and “He’s A Friend” repeated the experiment with less conviction, and by the time he left Motown for Arista Records in 1978, Kendricks had been forced to submit to the prevailing disco current.

 After a run of uninspiring efforts, “Love Keys” on Atlantic Records in 1981 was a welcome return to form for Kendrick, who teamed with the Muscle Shoals Horns and the Holland/Dozier/Holland production team.
 Poor sales ended this liaison, and Kendricks returned to the Temptations fold for a reunion tour and album in 1982.